smartzplatform/ethmoneybox/tutorial/create_new_truffle_project.md

     _EOF

-Run local ethereum node with ganeche (biult in truffle) in a separate console and keep it running while testing contracts.
+Run local ethereum node with ganeche (built in truffle) in a separate console and keep it running while testing contracts.

     ./node_modules/.bin/truffle develop